 Everyone has the power to choose to make an impact in their daily lives.

 Elizabeth is a 2002 graduate of the University of Arizona.
 She completed her undergraduate studies on the National Deans List and honor roll.
 She was also selected as a member of Phi Alpha Theta (honors fraternity.)
-Elizabeth is the mother of 2 boys and orchestrates her duties as “Household [...]
+She founded Elizabeth Ink in 2003, for all things marketing, Elizabeth Ink is [...]